 The combination valve contains a pressure differential valve and switch and a rear brake proportioning valve.
-The valve is not repairable.
-It must be replaced if diagnosis indicates this is necessary.
+The valve is not repairable and must be replaced as an assembly if diagnosis indicates this is necessary.

 The pressure differential switch is connected to the brake warning light.
 The switch is actuated by movement of the switch valve.
 The switch monitors fluid pressure in the separate front/rear brake hydraulic circuits.